isabella232/da_vinci/src/starterkits/default/README.md

 INSTRUCTIONS
 ------------

-1.- Copy the STARTERKIT from this directory into themes/custom directory.
+1.- Copy the default from this directory into themes/custom directory.

 2.- Rename the directory to a machine readable name you choose for your subtheme (we're going to call THEMENAME for these explanations).
 You need to